 You can reach Trier via car in an hour.
 Trains are available and it takes 1.25 hours to arrive in Trier from Luxembourg City.

 Zoo De’ Amneville is located in France and makes an excellent day trip if traveling with kids and family.
 The zoo shelters over 2000+ animals and a variety of wildlife species.

 Where to stay in Luxembourg City?

 If you happen to extend your stay in Luxembourg City, here are some of the places where you can stay.

-- Is pet friendly.
-Has a fitness center on site
+- It is pet friendly.
+Has a fitness center on-site

 - Mid budget hotel

 DoubleTree by Hilton Hotel Luxembourg – Another 4-star hotel.

 - Great location – close to the airport